pat-jpnk/Crockford-Base32/README.md

   only letters that are capitalized are valid input to the decoding method

-- checksum adding is automatically added
+- checksum is automatically added and checked